TanyaNarom/World_Cup_Database/README.md

-# World-Cup-Database-FREE-CODE-CAMP
+# World-Cup-Database-FREECODECAMP
-This is the result to complete the World Cup Database project.
+This is the result of completing the World Cup Database project.
 Instructions for building this project can be found at https://www.freecodecamp.org/learn/relational-database/build-a-world-cup-database-project/build-a-world-cup-database

 Instructions
 Follow the instructions and get all the user stories below to pass to finish the project.